 Indoor & Outdoor Track Head Coach

-Kenzie Larkin enters the 2019 season in her second year as head coach of the College of the Ozarks men's and women's track teams
+Kenzie Larkin enters the 2020 season in her third year as head coach of the College of the Ozarks men's and women's track teams

 Larkin attended high school in Aurora, Missouri, where she was a member of the basketball, volleyball, track, and cross country teams.
 Larkin attended Crowder College in Neosho for two years and played basketball for the Crowder Roughriders.
 She transferred to College of the Ozarks in 2011, where she continued her basketball career as a Lady Bobcat.
 Larkin was a member of the 2012 National Runner-Up team and 2013 nationally ranked team.
 Larkin obtained her Bachelor of Science degree in Physical Education: Health & Wellness from College of the Ozarks and her Master’s Degree in Organizational Leadership from Evangel University.